axel-ra/Real-Time-Execution-Times-using-VxWorks/README.md

 VxWorks functions are used in this code for kernel programming.

+The Real-Time tasks calculate Matrix Multiplication applying different algorithms such as nested-loops-based algorithms and Strassen's Algorithm.

+The time in which a task was idle is not included in the task's execution time.

 This was an academic project for a Real-Time Systems & Embedded Programming class.

 This code is not in the public domain.
 All rights belong to the original authors.
-Do not use without explicit authorization.
+Do not use without explicit written authorization.